 at some crematoriums.
 Cards will be used to collect contact details of those attending

 services.
 They will be held securely for 21 days.

 a) Please continue to make an appointment wherever possible if you need to attend for a

 face to face meeting.
-We ask that only 2 people attend a 30 minute appointment.
+We ask that only 2 people attend an appointment.

 b) Funeral arrangements can still be made via telephone and emails if you feel more